cliosight/cliosight_templates/json_examples/rent_collection_application/README.md

 3. Processing images in a report.
 4. Configuring a form, report, trigger, job or workflow in an external application.
 5. Accessing a form with varying  pre-filled values in certain fields through QR codes.
 6. Forms for restricted tables.
+7. Generating an apk.
+8. Writing the SQL queries and JSON configs using an AI chat bot.

 ### Application Schema
 The house rent application template was created to solve a personal problem.
 Most house owners are familiar with messaging services like Whatsapp, and spend time sharing pictures in social media.
 But when it comes to managing tenants, they prefer to use pen and paper to keep an account of  payments, expenses and personal details of tenants.
 Transactions are mostly done in cash.
 Receipts and identity documents are often missing.
 We wanted a way to solve these problems for ourselves and others who have tenants.